JamesMenetrey/webassembly-polybench-c/README.md

 # Polybench/C for WebAssembly/WASI and Docker

-This repository compiles Polybench/C to WebAssembly with WASI and optionally supports ahead-of-time compilation for the runtime [WAMR](https://github.com/bytecodealliance/wasm-micro-runtime).
+This repository compiles Polybench/C to WebAssembly with WASI using clang (without `emcc`) and optionally supports ahead-of-time compilation for the runtime [WAMR](https://github.com/bytecodealliance/wasm-micro-runtime).
 All the operations are made in a docker container for convenience.

 ## Display the usage